-You may wish to collect a few natural objects (stones, shells, pine cones, sticks, fossils, dried seed heads, bark, leaves) as objects of reference to help your group reminisce, or ask group members prior to the session to collect them for you. .
+You may wish to collect a few natural objects (stones, shells, pine cones, sticks, fossils, dried seed heads, bark, leaves) as objects of reference to help your group reminisce.
+We recommend around 3-5 objects and images, which may be best accessed on a tray with a plain background to aid visibility.